Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 These moonlight cookies are milky and soft cookies that toddlers and young kids will love!

-Easy to mix and bake for a quick snack.
+Make them quickly and easily for a quick snack.

 I am a big fan of Japanese confectioneries, even before I had kids.
 So naturally my choice of food and snacks influenced my kids too haha!